 Our fourth grade team is comprised of Andrea Schipke and Casey Watts.
 Mrs. Schipke will be teaching Math and Science, and Mrs. Watts will be teaching ELA: Reading, Language, Writing, with Social Studies integration for all fourth grade.
 Read below to find out a little more about Mrs. Schipke and Mrs. Watts.

 Mrs. Schipke: Elementary and middle school was always a struggle for me.
 I felt confused, bored, and lost.
 Every year seemed to be more difficult than the last.
 I realized that learning did not have to be this way so I decided to become a teacher!
 I graduated from Tupelo High School in 2000.
 I received an Associates degree from Itawamba Community College (2002), a Bachelors degree from Mississippi State University (2005), and a Masters degree from William Carey University (2009).
 My first teaching job was at Plantersville Middle School where I taught 5th grade.
 After getting married, I moved from Tupelo to Bay Springs and began teaching at Nora Davis.
-I taught 3rd grade for five years before moving to 4th grade where I have now taught for 8 years.
+I taught 3rd grade for five years before moving to 4th grade where I have now taught for a total of 17 years.